 - Heat oil in a pan.
-Add curry leaves, mustard seeds and when they start to crackle add all the dry spices and add Vrat salt - Sendha namak.
+Add curry leaves and mustard seeds.
+As they start to crackle add all the dry spices and vrat salt.

-- Pour 1/4 cup batter on the hot griddle.
+- Pour 2-3 ladle full of batter on the skillet.

 - And carefully roll it around the edges.

-- Serve immediately and enjoy it hot with vrat ki chutney.
+- If you prefer, you can roll the dosa.
+Remove dosa from the pan and serve immediately and enjoy it hot with vrat ki chutney.

 - Repeat the process with the remaining batter.
 With this recipe, you will end up with 8 dosas, depending on the size.